getsentry/rfcs/text/0036-auto-instrumentation-ui-thread.md

 Add two new attributes to the `data` key-value map of the [`Span`](https://develop.sentry.dev/sdk/event-payloads/span/) interface:

-  1. `blocked_ui_thread` - indicates whether the Span has spent its entire duration on the Main/UI thread.
+  1. `blocked_main_thread` - indicates whether the Span has spent its entire duration on the Main/UI thread.
   2. `call_stack` - contains the most relevant stack frames, that lead to the File I/O span.
 The stack frame should adhere to the [`StackFrame`]
   (https://develop.sentry.dev/sdk/event-payloads/stacktrace/#frame-attributes) interface.
 When possible, should only include `in-app` frames.
   Used for proper fingerprinting and grouping of the File I/O performance issues.